INSIGHT-Soaring gas prices ripple through heavy industry, supply chains | Headlines

 Global record high natural gas prices are pushing some energy-intensive companies to curtail production in a trend that is adding to disruptions to global supply chains in some sectors such as food and could result in higher costs being passed on to their customers.
 Some companies, including steel producers, fertiliser manufacturers and glass makers, have had to suspend or reduce production in Europe and Asia as a result of spiking energy prices.

-Some companies, including steel producers, fertilizer manufacturers, and glassmakers, have had to suspend or reduce production in Europe and Asia as a result of spiking energy prices.
-That includes two of the world's largest fertilizer makers, which said they would cut production in Europe.
+Some companies, including steel producers, fertiliser manufacturers and glass makers, have had to suspend or reduce production in Europe and Asia as a result of spiking energy prices.
+That includes two of the world’s largest fertiliser makers, which said they would cut production in Europe.
 The UK on Tuesday said it agreed to provide state support to one of the companies to restart production of by-product carbon dioxide, which is used in food production, to avert a supply crunch.
 Natural gas prices have risen sharply around the globe in recent months.
 That has been due to a combination of factors: including increased demand particularly from Asia due to a post-pandemic recovery; low gas inventories; and tighter-than-usual gas supplies from Russia.

 Additional supplies of gas could alleviate pressure.
 Norway has allowed increased gas exports.
 More supply could flow from Russia by the end of the year with the country’s new Nord Stream 2 pipeline awaiting approval from Germany’s energy regulator.
 The pipeline project has drawn criticism from the United States, which says it will increase Europe’s reliance on Russian energy supplies.
 PRODUCTION DISRUPTIONS

 Some industries are calling on governments to intervene on their behalf.
 These pleas come as some countries have acted to protect consumers from soaring energy bills, such as Spain, which last week approved a package of measures including price caps.
-Among those asking for help is the food industry following a shortage of carbon dioxide (CO2) caused by the suspension of production in some fertilizer plants.
-CO2 is used in the vacuum packing of food products to extend their shelf life, stun animals before slaughter, and put fizz in soft drinks and beer.
+Among those asking for help is the food industry following a shortage of carbon dioxide (CO2) caused by the suspension of production in some fertiliser plants.
+CO2 is used in the vacuum packing of food products to extend their shelf life, to stun animals before slaughter and to put the fizz in soft drinks and beer.

 In the UK, meat processors had warned they will run out of CO2 within five days, forcing them to halt production.
 Soft drink manufacturers, who rely on the gas to make carbonated drinks, said supplies were running low.
 On Tuesday, the British government said it struck a three-week deal with CF Industries for the American company to restart the production of carbon dioxide in the UK.
 Britain’s environment minister, who said the state support could run into tens of millions of pounds, also warned the food industry that carbon dioxide prices would rise sharply.